 The Benefits of Safety Eyewear Go Beyond Safety

 The choices in safety eyewear abound with various frame styles and lens colors.
-Safety eyewear exists for everyone from motorcycle riders and athletes to construction workers and welders.
+Safety eyewear exists for everyone, from motorcycle riders and athletes to construction workers and welders.
 In addition to preventing most eye injuries, the benefits of safety eyewear go beyond protection from everyday hazards.

 With the right lens choice, safety eyewear can also enhance vision and help a person see clearly.
-Lens options ranging from anti-fog and polarized to a variety of lens tints increase comfort and convenience for many different conditions.
+Lens options ranging from anti-fog and polarized to a variety of lens tints increase comfort and convenience for many conditions.

 Specific Health Challenges

-Another way safety eyewear goes beyond protecting eyes from hazards comes from new research involving specific health challenges.
+Another way safety eyewear goes beyond protecting eyes from hazards comes from research involving specific health challenges.
 This new research shows: